Stream and control your Simulator.

 Built on proven foundations

 Apple frameworks for capture and encoding.
-LiveKit for real-time streaming.
-Supabase for auth and signaling.
+LiveKit for video streaming.
+Supabase for auth, Realtime Broadcast, and media storage.

 ScreenCaptureKit